Hoorder/FuneralCompany/README.md

             - Cena

         2. Dodaj obsługę do pogrzebu

-           _Wyswietla sie wersja krótsza zleceń_ - Wprowadz id.
-Pogrzebu - Pracownik odpowiedzialny oraz kierowca: - Żałobnik 1: - Żałobnik 2: - Żałobnik 3: - Żałobnik 4: - Żałobnik 5: - Żałobnik 6: - Żałobnik 7:
+            - Wyswietla sie wersja krótsza zleceń

+            - Wprowadz id.
+Pogrzebu
+            - Pracownik odpowiedzialny oraz kierowca
+            - Żałobnik 1:
+            - Żałobnik 2:
+            - Żałobnik 3:
+            - Żałobnik 4:
+            - Żałobnik 5:
+            - Żałobnik 6:
+            - Żałobnik 7:

         3. Sprawdź listę zleceń (wersja krótsza)